 What to avoid:

 - No stripes.
 Pinstripe especially are the worst!
-Stripes in generally tend to look too busy, lead the eyes where you don’t want, and sometimes will even give your clothing a moiré effect (leave google link on the those words) and believe me, you don’t want that in your photos.
+Stripes in generally tend to look too busy, lead the eyes where you don’t want, and sometimes will even give your clothing a moiré effect and believe me, you don’t want that in your photos.

 - Patterns are ok, sometimes.
 What I mean by that is try to play down the patterns in clothing.
 When trying to coordinate, if you must have a pattern in your outfits, like something floral, maybe have one person, with one article of clothing with a pattern that isn’t too strong, and that’s it.